Shinagawa Shrine in Photos

 It was my first time visiting Shinagawa Shrine, so I wasn’t fully prepared.
 Still, I was impressed.
 One day I will return to discover more.
 When I do, I’ll post that information and pictures here.
 Don’t worry; you’ll be the first to know!

 I’m not sure when that will happen, though.
-It is high on my list of priorities, as the sky in these pictures looks very grey and drab.
-A little blue would make things much better, don’t you agree?
+It is high on my list of priorities, as the sky in these pictures looks grey and drab.
+A little blue makes things better, don’t you agree?

 If you know anything about this place, please share what you know!
 Leave questions and comments below.